CLimeburner/Iconic-Affordance-Interactions/BlueSkyBrainstorming.md

 - Throwing a Pokéball
 - The various camera operations in Pokemon Snap
 - Casting spells with a wand/staff/orb/cauldron
+  - Harry Potter, Lord of the Rings, D&D
 - Possibly riffing on the above, brewing potions
 - Various sports operations?
   - Baseball bat, hockey stick, throwing various types of balls, pole vaulting, etc